Yipit/dredis/README.md

 [@andrewgross](https://github.com/andrewgross) suggested [REDISK](https://twitter.com/awgross/status/1031962830633934849).
 The name will only matter if this project survives, it's still an experiment.
 Also, [other projects use the name redisk](https://github.com/search?q=redisk&type=Repositories).

-[@nadlerjessie](https://github.com/nadlerjessie) is okay with the name dredis but wants it to be pronunced "Doctor Redis".
-The YipitData engineering team has fun with this pronunciation.
+[@nadlerjessie](https://github.com/nadlerjessie) suggested we pronounce dredis as "Doctor Redis".